 Anger goes wrong also when our concern is wrong.
 Concerns go wrong when they are excessive, morally or spiritually disordered, misguided or misdirected, or pursued at the expense of others.
 If we suffer from an excessive desire for respect, for instance, we will see signs of disrespect everywhere and our ire will be frequently aroused.
 If we are too concerned with being right, we may tend to engage in what the 12&12 describes as “quick-tempered criticism and furious, power-driven argument” (S10, p.91) when people don't agree with us.

-Our inventory of anger and resentment is designed to reveal their cause in distorted perceptions and concerns and in the character defects that lie behind them.
-Its purpose is to foster a spiritual awakening that transforms those perceptions and concerns and enables us to surrender those defects of character and replace them with their countervailing traits in the virtues.
-Among these are such traits as humility, acceptance, patience, tolerance, and forgiveness.
+Taking inventory or self-examination is a spiritual discipline whose purpose is to foster a spiritual awakening that transforms those perceptions and concerns and enables us to surrender the resulting defects of character and replace them with their countervailing traits in the virtues.

 [Image: Jim B., first self-declared atheist to join AA and the most contentious member of the group at the time; was so viciously anti-God that he was threatened with expulsion, at which point he appealed to the 3rd Tradition; claims credit for the Big Book’s use of the phrase “God as we understood Him”; ironically, the 12&12 recounts how, his militant atheism notwithstanding, it was only after reading a Gideon Bible in a hotel room that he stopped relapsing and stayed sober for good; author of “The Vicious Cycle” in Big Book.
 For audio of his story and Q&A about it, please click on links.
 For talk by him, click on Jim B.: AA Pioneer.
 For an audio of this post, please click on link.]